Wee Chong Jin: Other roles

 Wee also served as the first chairman of the Presidential Council for Minority Rights from 1973 and remained at its helm for 18 years.
 Wee assumed the post of the acting President of Singapore for two days when Devan Nair stepped down as President.
 Wee Chong Jin had also stepped in when Singapore's heads of state were either away or indisposed.
-He had stood in for Yusof Ishak when he was Yang di-Pertuan Negara and also for President Benjamin Sheares.
+He had stood in for Yusof Ishak when he was Yang di-Pertuan Negara of Singapore and also for President Benjamin Sheares.
 He was the first president of the Singapore Academy of Law in 1988.
 In August 1991, he was awarded the Distinguished Service Order.
 In April 1992, Wee was made an Honorary Member and Fellow of the Singapore Academy of Law for life – the highest honour made to a person by the Academy.
 He served as a legal consultant of the Supreme Court of Singapore after his retirement on 27 September 1990, and was diagnosed with lung cancer in 2004.